masasakano/range_extd/.github/README.md

 *   RangeExtd::ALL

-The former represents the empty range and the latter does the range covers everything, namely open-ended for the both negative and positive directions.
+The former represents the empty range and the latter does the range that covers everything, namely open-ended for the both negative and positive directions.

 In addition to all the standard methods of {Range}, the following methods are added to both {RangeExtd} and {Range} classes.
 See the document of each method